 Waiting on your unemployment insurance payment?
 This could be why…

-While some applicants simply are not eligible to receive unemployment, others are waiting beyond the three-week average to receive their benefits until an investigation of the claim is completed.
+While some applicants simply are not eligible to receive unemployment, others have to wait longer than normal until an investigation of the claim is completed.
 The investigation process is required by state statute and federal law, and in adherence to the temporary CARES Act and the extensions in the Continued Assistance Act passed by Congress and signed into law by President Trump.
 The CARES Act specifically provides for serious consequences for fraudulent cases including fines, confinement and an inability to receive future unemployment benefits until all fraudulent claims and fines have been repaid.

 Eight common reasons why your unemployment insurance benefit payment may not have arrived, yet [Infographic (Adobe PDF)]:

-21-Day Wait: A majority of initial claimants receive the first payment, on average, within 21 days.
-The top reason claimants contact the Customer Service Center, many within the first week of filing, is to check on payment.
+Processing Time: The top reason claimants contact the Customer Service Center, many within the first week of filing, is to check on payment.
 Time is needed to perform due diligence required by state and federal laws.
-Patience is requested, as most initial claims are paid in 21 days on average.
+Patience is requested, as the RA Division continues to work as quickly as possible.

 Deductible Income: Certain income a claimant received must be deducted from benefit amounts.
 Examples include a payout of vacation or severance.
 A hold is put on the week requested and subsequent requests until they can be reviewed.
 We may need to contact the claimant and the employer.